bzvnr/4chan-Link-Updater/README.md

 ## How To Use

 To use this project, Node.js and npm must be installed.
-For installation instructions, [click here if using a Windows Operating System](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows) and [here for Mac/Linux](https://github.com/nvm-sh/nvm#install--update-script).
+For installation instructions, [click here if using a Windows Operating System](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows) or [here for Mac/Linux](https://github.com/nvm-sh/nvm#install--update-script).

 While more detailed instructions are being developed, it is assumed that the reader has some understanding of JavaScript and Node.js.
 Knowledge of [Jest](https://jestjs.io/) is optional.